unixcharles/acme-client/README.md

 # Not implemented

 - Recovery methods are not implemented.
-- tls-sni-01 and proofOfPossession-01 are not implemented.
+- proofOfPossession-01 is not implemented.

 ## Development